top of page

 Why SanctionPA?

 Girls wrestling is the fastest growing high school sport in the country.
 Mirroring the national statistics, Pennsylvania high school wrestling has experienced over a 200% increase of girls participating in wrestling on the high school level in the past several years and all 12 PIAA district areas have girls participating in wrestling within their area schools.
-In February 2022, girls wrestling was granted Emerging Sport Status by the PIAA.
-This indicates that girls wrestling has a clear plan and path for being a sanctioned sport by the PIAA.
-For girls wrestling to become sanctioned in PA, the PIAA requires that 100 member schools form official girls’ teams and compete in 5 competition points.
+On May 17, 2023, the PIAA voted to begin sponsoring girls wrestling as an official sport and girls wrestling was officially placed under PIAA jurisdiction on July 1, 2023.
+Girls wrestling is now a PIAA sport at the high school and junior high level.

 Adding girls wrestling will also help support the long-term sustainability of boys and men’s wrestling and can be a protective factor for the sport as a whole.